Writing a Qualitative Paper

 This course provides the practical tools and knowledge needed to write up qualitative research studies for publication.
 The focus will be on writing for publication in clinical journals, but many of the topics discussed will apply equally to writing qualitative research for any type of journal.
 The course will be a mixture of interactive lecture and workshop formats.

-In July this 1-day course will take place in person for internal staff and students of the University of Bristol only.
+This 1-day course will take place in person for internal staff and students of the University of Bristol only.

 By the end of the course participants should be able to:

 - understand the structure of a qualitative article;

 - identify your key message/s and target journals;

 - identify elements that are needed to construct the sections of a well-structured manuscript (your abstract, introduction, methods, findings/results and discussion);

 - have a better understanding of how to present qualitative findings (results) clearly and within a tight word count; and